 Chillennium is the largest student run Game Jam in the nation, organized by students, for students.
 Hosted anually by the Department of Visualization, Chillennium is founded, staffed, and organized by students of Texas A&M University.
 This unique event brings participants from across the nation to meet fellow game enthusiasts, develop their skills, and compete for prizes.
 Those who participate can compete alone or as a team of up to 4 and will have 48 hours to plan, design, and develop a video game from scratch based on a theme!
 During the Jam mentors from the game industry will be walking the floors helping participants develop their ideas into amazing games.
 At the end of the 48 hours the games will be played and judged by a panel of experts from the game industry and winners will be awarded prizes!
 No previous knowledge about games is needed, just a passion for creation!

-Come join students from universities around the nation in being a part of the world's largest Student Game Jam!
+Come join students from universities around the nation in being a part of one of the world's largest Student Game Jams!

 Participants will be required to bring their own computing equipment and any peripherals.
 Participants will be fed 3 meals a day and snacks.
 If you have any food allergies or preferences please specify this during registration.